 Background

-• New chains often want Skip Go API to add support for their chain as a source + destination for tokens because the API powers cross-chain swaps + transfers in all the major cosmos wallets (Leap, Keplr, IBC Wallet, Metamask Snap) and many popular defi aggregator and dapp frontends (e.g. Stargaze).
+• New chains often want Skip Go API to add support for their chain as a source + destination for tokens because the API powers cross-chain swaps + transfers in all the major cosmos wallets (Leap, Keplr, IBC Wallet, Metamask Snap) and many popular DeFi aggregators and dapp frontends (e.g. Stargaze).
 As a result, being added to the Skip Go API instantly offers distribution across the interchain

 • This document covers the basic requirements chains must satisfy and steps their contributors must complete in order for Skip Go API to support them